Frequently Asked Questions

 Will the meter upgrades provide the ability for monthly water/sewer billing in the future, instead of quarterly?

-Eventually, this is another benefit.
 The upgraded system will allow monthly billing to be more easily implemented at a future date.

 Will there be a cost to customers?